Marketing

 Landing page copy first draft

-AI generates initial headline, value prop, and body copy variants for a landing page that the marketer rewrites to match brand voice and compliance needs.
+AI generates initial headline, value proposition, and body copy variants for a landing page that the marketer rewrites to match brand voice and compliance needs.

 Jasper / ChatGPT